Looking for a free POS solution? Try Square POS

 - Social Media: Rezdy allows you to book directly from a business Facebook page and offers to link your account to Google Plus, LinkedIn, Twitter, and TripAdvisor.

-- Xero: The cloud-based business accounting software can now be integrated with Redzy.
+- Xero: The cloud-based business accounting software can now be integrated with Rezdy.

 - WordPress: A WordPress plugin is available.

-Rezdy is a highly specialized product optimized for the tourism industry; it’s very good at what it was built to do, but it can’t easily be molded into a configuration that could accommodate other types of businesses (a yoga studio, for example).
-But if you need to sell tickets or seats on a time-limited event, Rezdy can handle a remarkably large percentage of your business functions.
+Rezdy is a highly specialized product optimized for the tourism industry.
+It’s very good at what it was built to do, though it can’t easily be molded into a configuration that could accommodate other types of businesses (a yoga studio, for example).
+But if you need to sell tickets or seats for a time-limited event, Rezdy can handle a remarkably large percentage of your business functions.